xlanor/hummingbird/README.md

 # Usage
 Muzak hasn't yet seen a full release, but it's already usable.

+> [!WARNING]
+> Windows support isn't tested frequently, as I don't use Windows reguarly.
+> If you're on Windows and encounter a bug, please open an issue.

 The latest commit is built using Github Actions and uploaded to the [latest](https://github.com/143mailliw/muzak/releases/tag/latest) tag automatically.
 The macOS binary is signed and notarized, and should work on